These Balsamic Baked Red Onions are the perfect sweet and savory mix, a simply gorgeous colorful side dish–perfect for every day or entertaining.

 They are great on their own, plus they make a fabulous topping for your favorite dishes.
 Just this week we've baked the onions, and then chopped them and added them on top of our current favorite chili recipe (recipe coming soon).

-- 1 T balsamic vinegar (use 1 T apple cider vinegar or red wine vinegar plus ½ tsp xylitol for low carb)
+- For low carb, use 1 Tbsp organic apple cider vinegar or organic red wine vinegar plus 1/2 tsp xylitol instead of balsamic vinegar.

 - Wash onions.